splunk/public-o11y-docs/logs/timeline.rst

    To adjust the duration of each histogram bucket, use the time picker.

-   * The Live Tail option doesn't display a histogram.
-Use filtering or keyword highlighting to review incoming log records.
-To learn more, see :new-page-ref:`logs-live-tail`.
-   * Other options display histograms over a previous time period.
+   * Histograms display over a previous time period.
 Log Observer calculates the time intervals for each histogram bucket.
 The duration of each interval appears in the control bar.
    * To display a histogram for a specific time period, use the :menuselection:`Custom Time` option.
    * By default, the time period for the histogram is :menuselection:`Last 5 minutes`, which displays buckets for